romulogcerqueira/sonar_simulation-buildconf/README.md

 This repository contains the build system for imaging sonar simulation as presented in the paper:

-*A novel GPU-based sonar simulator for real-time applications*
+*A novel GPU-based sonar simulator for real-time applications* <br>

-R. Cerqueira, T. Trocoli, G. Neves, S. Joyeux, J. Albiez and L. Oliveira
+R. Cerqueira, T. Trocoli, G. Neves, S. Joyeux, J. Albiez and L. Oliveira <br>
 Elsevier Computers & Graphics Journal

 How to install
 ==========================